 But this Greek language Bible enabled Jewish missionaries to reach out to people everywhere.

-Between 50AD and 100AD approximately, the New Testament books and letters were all written in Greek, most of them thought to have been written between 50AD and 65AD.
+Between 50AD and 100AD approximately, the New Testament books and letters were all written, most of them thought to have been written between 50AD and 65AD.
 John's book of Revelation was written perhaps about 70AD and John's gospel was written towards the end of his life about 95AD.

 The authors:- John, Paul and Peter, Mark, Matthew, Luke, James and Jude were early Jewish Christians who encountered the Lord, Jesus,